Partial duality of hypermaps: Introduction

-{\it Maps} can be thought of as graphs embedded into surfaces. {\it Hypermaps} are hypergraphs embedded into surfaces.
-In other words in hypermaps a (hyper) edge is allowed to connect more then two vertices, so having more than two {\it half-edges}, or just a single half-edge (see Figure \ref{fig:tduals}).
+\emph{Maps} can be thought of as graphs embedded into surfaces. \emph{Hypermaps} are hypergraphs embedded into surfaces.
+In other words, in hypermaps a (hyper) edge is allowed to connect more than two vertices, so having more than two \emph{half-edges}, or just a single half-edge (see Figure \ref{f-LocalHypermap}).

-One way of combinatorially study oriented hypermaps, the $\sigma$-model, is to consider permutation of its half-edges, also know as {\it darts}, around each vertex, around each hyperedge, and around each face according to the orientation.
-This model has been carefully worked out by R.~Cory \cite{Co}, however it can be traced back to L.~Heffter \cite{He}.
-It became popular after the work of J.~R.~Edmonds \cite{Ed}.
-It is very important for the Grothendieck dessins d'Enfants theory, see \cite{Lando2004aa}, where the $\sigma$-model is called {\it $3$-constellation}.
-We review the $\sigma$-model in Subsection \ref{ssec-sigma-model}.
+One way of combinatorially study oriented hypermaps, the \emph{rotation system} or the $\sigma$-model, is to consider permutations of its half-edges, also know as \emph{darts}, around each vertex, around each hyperedge, and around each face according to the orientation.
+This model has been carefully worked out by R.~Cori \cite{Cori75}, however it can be traced back to L.~Heffter \cite{Heffter1891aa}.
+It became popular after the work of J.~R.~Edmonds \cite{Edmonds1960aa}.
+It is very important for the Grothendieck dessins d'Enfants theory, see \cite{Lando2004aa}, where the $\sigma$-model is called \emph{$3$-constellation}.
+We review the $\sigma$-model in \cref{ssec-sigma-model}.

-Another combinatorial description of hypermaps, the $\tau$-model, goes through three involutions acting on the set of {\it local flags}, also know as {\it blades}, represented by triples (vertex, edge, face).
+Another combinatorial description of hypermaps, the \emph{bi-rotation system} or the $\tau$-model, goes through three involutions acting on the set of \emph{local flags}, also know as \emph{blades}, represented by triples (vertex, edge, face).
 The motivation for this model was the study of symmetry of regular polyhedra which is a group generated by reflections (involutions).
 As such it may be traced back to Ancient Greeks.
-It was used systematically by F.~Klein in \cite{Klein} and later by Coxeter and Moser in \cite{CM}.
-More recently this model was used in the context of maps and hypermaps in \cite{Wi,JT,Ja,JP}.
-We review the $\tau$-model in Subsection \ref{ssec-tau-model}.
+It was used systematically by F.~Klein in \cite{Kelin1956aa} and later by Coxeter and Moser in \cite{Coxeter1980aa}.
+More recently this model was used in the context of maps and hypermaps in \cite{Wilson1978aa,Jones1983aa,James1988aa,Jones2009aa}.
+We review the $\tau$-model in \cref{ssec-tau-model}.